 Children are welcome, with plenty of open space for them to play, friendly sheep to meet, and lots of nature to discover.
 There are marked walking trails on the property that start close to the cabins.

 There are three self-catering cabins at Ben Ricketts, each with a fully equipped kitchen, shower facilities, a slow combustion wood heater and an electric heater.
 All beds have pillows, blankets and doonas.
 You need to bring your own sheets, pillowslips, towels, personal needs, indoor and outdoor footwear, torch and food.
 The cabins are a smoke-free zone and pets are not permitted.

-We have three seperate cabins to choose from.
+We have three separate cabins to choose from.

 Cabin 1 "Wombat": Sleeps 6 - four single bunks and a queen sofa bed

 Cabin 1 is a comfortable cabin with a lovely open view from the deck, stretching out to Jamberoo valley in the distance.
 It sleeps six, with four single bunks and a queen sofa bed in the main living area.